-If you have a very dirty pool, particularly when you open it in the spring, it is likely that the only way to clean it properly will be to vacuum to waste.
+If you have a very dirty pool, particularly when you open it in the spring, it is likely that the only way to clean it properly will be to vacuum pool to waste.
 This means using the waste setting on a sand filter multiport valve in conjunction with your pool vac.

-If you try to vacuum a very dirty pool using the more usual Filter setting then it is likely that the filter will become clogged and may even start to allow dust particles and other debris through which will then end up back in the pool.
+If you try to vacuum a very dirty pool using the more usual Filter setting then it is likely that the pool filter will become clogged and may even start to allow dust particles and other debris through which will then end up back in the pool.

 Step 1 – Top up the pool